The Big 4 Accounting FirmsEverything You Need to Know

 KPMG is also known for its sponsorship programs, sponsoring sports professionals like the golfer Phil Mickelson.

 There are two factors that could change all this though.
-They could completely reshape the audit landscape.
+They could completely reshape the audit and accounting landscape.

 What are these factors?